-The Staggering Scope
+The Staggering Scope and Impact

+Burn injuries disproportionally cause economic hardships in low-income countries.
 Severe burns leave their victims with disabilities that cost more than $80.2 billion a year in lost productivity (wages and skills) alone and almost all (95 percent) of that economic burden occurs in developing countries - undermining economic and social development where it is needed most.

 Why Burns Happen

-Leading the Way in Burn Reconstruction
+Leading the Way in Burn Care

 ReSurge has a long history of helping burn victims have a second chance at life.
 By releasing burn contractures, ReSurge surgeons restore movement and functionality to the afflicted areas.
 Today, more than 55 percent of ReSurge's surgical work is related to burns.
 More than 2,700 surgeries were performed last year to restore functionality to burn victims, renewing their hope and increasing their productivity.